$(\alpha,\beta)$-Stability for Boosting Vector-Valued Prediction: Introduction

 \section{Introduction}

-Boosting was originally introduced as a method for improving performance in binary $0$--$1$ classification, most notably through AdaBoost \citep{freund1997decision}.
-It was subsequently extended to real-valued regression \citep{friedman2001greedy,kegl2003robust,mason1999functional,buhlmann2003boosting,chen2016xgboost} and multi-class classification \citep{schapire1997using,schapire1998improved,allwein2000reducing,zhu2009multi,brukhim2021multiclass}, among many others.
-These developments led to a rich body of theory connecting weak learnability, loss minimization, and stagewise additive modeling.
-While far from exhaustive, this line of work has established a mature collection of algorithmic principles and analytical tools for boosting in scalar regression and classification.
-Beyond these settings, a number of works have also proposed boosting-style algorithms for more general prediction problems, including structured outputs \citep{ratliff2006mmpboost,shen2014structboost}.
-A detailed discussion of both lines of work is deferred to \cref{sec:related-work}.
+Boosting is an ensemble method that turns a sequence of weak predictors into a stronger predictor, typically by repeatedly fitting new weak predictors to the examples or residuals emphasized by the current ensemble.
+It was originally introduced as a method for improving performance in binary $0$--$1$ classification, most notably through AdaBoost \citep{freund1997decision}.
+It was subsequently extended to real-valued regression \citep{friedman2001greedy,kegl2003robust,mason1999functional,buhlmann2003boosting,chen2016xgboost} and multi-class classification \citep{schapire1997using,schapire1998improved,allwein2000reducing,zhu2009multi,mukherjeeschapire2013multiclass,brukhim2021multiclasscost,brukhim2023improper}, among many others.
+These developments led to a rich body of theory connecting weak learnability, loss minimization, and stagewise additive modeling \citep{mason1999functional,friedman2001greedy,buhlmann2003boosting,mukherjeeschapire2013multiclass,brukhim2021multiclasscost,brukhim2023improper}.
+Beyond these settings, a number of works have also proposed boosting algorithms for more general prediction problems, including structured outputs \citep{ratliff2006mmpboost,shen2014structboost}.
+A detailed discussion of both theoretical and algorithmic lines of work is deferred to \cref{sec:related-work}.

-In contrast, a comparable theoretical understanding of boosting for general prediction problems remains largely undeveloped.
-Many modern learning tasks require predicting \emph{structured} outputs—such as vectors or full conditional distributions—rather than scalar labels, yet no unified boosting framework with provable guarantees exists beyond regression and classification.
-This limitation is particularly pronounced for conditional density estimation, which is central to probabilistic forecasting and likelihood-based learning, where performance is naturally measured by information-theoretic divergences such as Kullback–Leibler divergence \citep{gneiting2007strictly,goodfellow2016deep}.

-A central difficulty in extending boosting to vector-valued prediction and conditional density estimation is that its basic components lack direct generalizations.
-In classical boosting, analysis relies on weak learner guarantees defined via misclassification or excess loss, simple aggregation rules such as averaging or voting, and a notion of strong performance that improves monotonically over rounds.
-For structured output spaces equipped with general divergences, none of these elements carries over directly: weak learner guarantees are no longer naturally expressed in scalar losses, aggregation of structured predictions into a single output is nontrivial, and its relationship to the final prediction error under the target divergence is unclear.
-These difficulties motivate the development of aggregation rules and performance notions that are compatible with structured prediction spaces.

-To address the challenges of boosting structured predictions, we develop a geometric perspective on when and how weak learners can be amplified.
-We capture the essential stability requirement of aggregation through $(\alpha,\beta)$-boostability: if more than an $\alpha$ fraction of weighted predictions lie within a small divergence ball around a target, then the aggregated prediction remains within a $\beta$-enlargement of that ball.
-This notion isolates the geometric conditions under which aggregation can provably transform weak guarantees into strong ones.